 As insurance policies may vary, please check your own policy for language specific to your covered property.

-About that mold: Mold can grow very quickly when your property sustains water damage.
-In fact, it can grow within 24-48 hours (or sooner!) after a water event.
+Prevent mold: Mold can grow very quickly when your property sustains water damage.
+In fact, it can grow within 24-48 hours after a water event.
 Add heat to the equation and you have a recipe that mold loves.
 As such, it is imperative after a storm to dry out your property as quickly as possible.
 You may need to call in a water mitigation company to help if the job is a large one.
 Mold is typically excluded from most property policies so swift action to remediate any mold issue is critical!

 Make sure your tenant understands their personal property isn’t covered by your insurance: Include a clause in your lease requiring tenants to carry renters insurance – and make sure you enforce it.
 Let them know any insurance you carry on the property as the owner does not apply to their personal belongings.
 Impress upon them the importance of reporting any hazardous conditions on the property to you or your property manager immediately.
 You may want to include a section in your lease where the tenant acknowledges their understanding of these items.
 Another option is to purchase a product like our Tenant Protector Plan that does provide content coverage for your tenant.

 For more information on how to prevent damage in winter storms, read “Stop Ice Damage by Doing These Two Things.”